 About National Board of Examinations

-As per Section 10 (D) of Indian Medical Council Act, 1956, there shall be a uniform entrance examination to all medical colleges in India in English, Hindi and such other languages conducted by a designated authority for admission to medical courses at undergraduate and postgraduate levels.
+According to Indian Medical Council Act, 1956, Section 10 (D), there shall be a uniform entrance examination to all medical colleges in India in English, Hindi and such other languages conducted by a designated authority for admission to medical courses at undergraduate and postgraduate levels.

-Subsequently, the Government of India established the National Board of Examinations (NBE) in 1975 for the conduct of postgraduate examinations on an All India basis.
+Subsequently, the National Board of Examinations (NBE) was established in 1975 for the conduct of postgraduate examinations on an All India basis.
 Since then, the National Board of Examinations has become a designated authority to conduct uniform entrance examination i.e. NEET PG (which replaced All India Post Graduate Medical Entrance Examination-AIPGMEE) for admission to various MD, MS and PG Diploma courses in all medical colleges in India.
 No State government /private medical college/universities including the state of Jammu & Kashmir shall be conducting any separate entrance examination for admission to their PG medical courses.

 The responsibility of NBE is restricted to the conduct of NEET PG, declaration of NEET PG result and passing on the result to the Medical Counselling Committee, DGHS, MoHFW for onward transmission to State Counselling Authorities.
 There is no role of NBE in counselling and allotment of MD/MS/PG Diploma seats.